spark-notebook/spark-notebook/README.md

 In live, you can check the notebook named `Update classpath and Spark's jars`, which looks like this:

 ![Spark Jars](https://raw.github.com/andypetrella/spark-notebook/master/images/spark-jars.png)

+# CUSTOMIZE
+There are two ways you can customize your spark notebook.

+## Logo
+The logo is a proprietary of the Data Fellas company (BE), but it's not mandatory for you to change it when using the tool.

+However, you can still change it to put your own, this is easily achieved when running a distro.

+After having unpacked the spark notebook distro, create the `public/images` folder and put your `logo.png` file in.

+## Project Name
+By default the project name is set to `Spark Notebook`, but you might want to clearly show your own business name in the title.

+This can be configured in the `application.conf` file by updating the `manager.name` property to whatever you like.

 # TIPS AND TROUBLESHOOTING